britram/hugo-svbc/content/blog/009-sheepgoat-a.md

 ## How is it, then?

 Yay!
-I made an iPA<sup>1</sup>!
+I made an iPA!
 And it's in a keg!

-It wasn't quite as hoppy as I was hoping, and the malt character was a bit too sweet, which is why there's a [revision B](/sheepgoat-b/).
+It wasn't quite as hoppy as I was hoping, and the malt character was a bit too sweet, probably from that relatively long dextrose rest, which is why there's a [revision B](/sheepgoat-b/).
 This one aged nicely as well: it was completely drinkable after four weeks, and really quite good after twelve.

 - - -
 1: the small i is intentional.